cerebrl/forgerock-react-native-sample/reactnative-todo/README.md

 1. An instance of ForgeRock's Access Manager (AM), either within a ForgeRock's Identity Cloud tenant, your own private installation or locally installed on your computer
 2. Node >= 14.2.0 (recommended: install via official package installer)
 3. Knowledge of using the Terminal/Command Line
-4. Ability to generate security certs (recommended: mkcert (installation instructions here)
+4. Ability to generate security certs
 5. This project "cloned" to your computer
-6. Xcode 12
+6. Xcode 12+

 ## Installation